Private Brokerage versus Professional Employer Organization (PEO)

 3. Working with a private brokerage

-A good broker will shop the market each year to find the best plans for your business.
+A good insurance broker will shop the market each year to find the best plans for your business.

 A PEO will not shop for coverage outside of what they offer because their main goal is to drive membership for their PEO plan.